hku-mars/FAST_LIO/README.md

 The **default from apt** PCL and Eigen is enough for FAST-LIO to work normally.

-For PCL, if the default from apt `libpcl-dev` doesn't work for you, try to install `pcl_ros` with `sudo apt install ros-<ros2-distro>-pcl-ros` instead.

 ROS >= Foxy (Recommend to use ROS-Humble).
 [ROS Installation](https://docs.ros.org/en/humble/Installation.html)

 ### 1.2. **PCL && Eigen**